Italian hip-hop: 2000s

 At the beginning of the new millennium, the Apulian rapper Caparezza achieves success with the album Verità supposte.
 In 2001, the group Sottotono took part in the Sanremo Music Festival and then broke up shortly after.
 After the dissolution of the Articolo 31 and the abandonment of Neffa from the rap scene, there is a period of fatigue for the Italian scene that awakens with some productions: first of all we must remember Mi fist by Club Dogo, Fabiano detto Inoki by Inoki, Mondo Marcio by Mondo Marcio, and above all Mr. Simpatia by Fabri Fibra.

-Although the Italian hip hop scene remains firm in the underground, the record market, and headed by independent labels such as Portafoglio Lainz or Vibra Records.
-In 2006, several MCs manage to get a record deal with major majors: Mondo Marcio, a Milanese rapper, signs for EMI, Inoki with Warner, Fabri Fibra and Club Dogo with Universal, while Cor Veleno sign for H2O Music, being the first Italian artists to exploit digital music.
+Although the Italian hip-hop scene remains firm in the underground, the record market, and headed by independent labels such as Portafoglio Lainz or Vibra Records.
+In 2006, several MCs manage to get a record deal with major labels: Mondo Marcio, a Milanese rapper, signs for EMI, Inoki with Warner, Fabri Fibra and Club Dogo with Universal, while Cor Veleno sign for H2O Music, being the first Italian artists to exploit digital music.
 Some video clips, such as that of "Applausi per Fibra" by Fabri Fibra, manage to reach broadcasters such as AllMusic or MTV and gain decent positions in the charts.
 Between 2006 and 2008, the genre expands to a wider audience, initially thanks to the album Solo un uomo by Mondo Marcio, which brought the genre to the general public in Italy, then followed by the albums Tradimento by Fabri Fibra and Marracash by Marracash, who managed to conquer the top positions in the standings.

-Meanwhile in Rome, among all the hip hop groups, the Truceklan was establishing itself, created by the union of the hip hop groups Truceboys and In the Panchine.
+Meanwhile in Rome, among all the Hip-hop culture groups, the Truceklan was establishing itself, created by the union of the hip-hop groups Truceboys and In the Panchine.
 Among the main members of the group stood out: Noyz Narcos, Metal Carter, Gel, Cole, Gemello, Chicoria, Benassa, Duke Montana (who left the group in 2011) and Zinghero.
 While on the production side: Lou Chano, DJ Sano Volcano, 3FX, Fuzzy, DJ Gengis, Rough, Giordy Beatz, Meme, DJ Sine, Marco Tozzi and Low Killa.
 The main album released by the collective is Ministero dell'Inferno.
-The genres touched by the group range from Gangsta rap to Hardcore hip hop to Rap metal.
+The genres touched by the group range from Gangsta rap to Hardcore hip-hop to Rap metal.